htc-ccis2591/dom-access/README.md

 Remembering the following functions and properties will help you navigate the DOM:

 - getElementById() - used to select a single element by its id attribute
-- getElementsByTagName() - used to select all elements (that are children of the target - the object before the dot) with the specified tag name
+- getElementsByTagName() - used to select all elements (that are children of the target - the object before the dot) with the specified tag name __REMEMBER__: This always, always gives you back an array.
+It may have one item, but it is an array with one item in it.
+This is different than the result of getElementById().
 - querySelector() and querySelectorAll - used to select one or more elements by CSS selector
 - the properties (meaning you don’t have () after them): parentNode, previousElementSibling, nextElementSibling, firstElementChild, lastElementChild